 But here’s the cool thing: Paul and Timothy are saying we should be rooted in Christ.
 Not in an area or a culture.
 Not that being rooted in those things is bad, but it’s not foremost.
 What is bad is being rooted in sin, the world, and flesh.

 Above all, Jesus Christ should be our source from which we draw our spiritual nutrients and food that help us grow in our walk with Him.
 The deeper we have roots in Jesus and His Word, the stronger we will be when faced with life’s challenges; we will be built up in Him.
 We can be like a tree with deep roots, so when a storm of change, lies, guilt, or difficulty comes, we will not fall.
 We’ll be a tree that brings fruit and doesn’t wither (Ps.
 1:3).

-Jesus is where we need to be rooted.
+We need to be rooted in Jesus.
 Fellow TCKs, do not mourn your lack of roots in a country.
 Learn to be rooted in the One Place that matters.

 This is my prayer for you: